marketcalls/openadvisor/README.md

 ### Development and Deployment Tools

 - **pip**: The package installer for Python, used to manage project dependencies.
-- **Node.js and npm**: Used for managing frontend dependencies and build processes.
 - **Git**: For version control and collaborative development.

 This tech stack is designed to provide a balance between performance, ease of development, and maintainability.
 It allows for rapid development and iteration, crucial for a hackathon project, while also providing a solid foundation for potential future scaling and enhancement.